 Once completed, you will be instructed to send your device away for inspection.
 Following successful recovery, your device (if you chose not to recycle it) and the recovered data will be returned to you.

-How to Recover Deleted Videos From an SD Card on Phone
+How to Recover Deleted Videos From an SD Card on Android Phone

 If you don’t have a computer to perform recovery, you can try recovering the videos directly from your phone.
 Here are two methods you can use to restore deleted videos from your phone’s SD card.